nitidbit/cra-ts-eslint-prettier/README.md

 ## Tweak ESLint / Prettier Rules
 * update .eslintrc
 * add .prettierrc
+Note: .prettierrc is a JSON file, but you cannot add .json extension or Prettier will ignore it (https://github.com/prettier/prettier-vscode/issues/734)

 ### I made 3 changes to the default rules:
 * add .ts, .tsx files to contain JSX